xipki/xipki/assemblies/xipki-setup/src/assembly/unfiltered/package/INSTALL.md

 1. Unpack tomcat to a new folder.
 2. Install protocol gateway as described in the `xipki-gateway/README.md` file.

-## Install HSM Proxy Server

-1. Unpack tomcat to a new folder
-2. Install CA as described in the `xipki-hsmproxy/README.md` file.

 ## Install Management Command Line Interface
 void